JoaoSalero-AI/Machine-Learning-Study-Projects/README.md

  # Deep Learning Study Projects

  ## Please note:
- > The projects's links lift you to my old repository. **New updates are coming soon** with new links, texts and projects.
+ > The projects's links will show you my old repository. **New updates are coming soon** with new links, texts and projects.
  Thank you!

  ---